Wontoz/Kattis-Solutions/README.md

-A folder for all my completed Kattis-challenges.
+A folder for all my completed Kattis-challenges!
+=